Ziftr/ziftr-api-client-meteorjs/README.md

 // Set the configuration (must happen first) ZiftrApi.config({
   "keys": {
-    "publishable_key" : "pub_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
+    // Replace each key with your real keys "publishable_key" : "pub_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx",
-    "private_key"     : "prv_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+    // The private key is not required for all operations "private_key"     : "prv_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
   },
   "api_version" : "0.1",